 - loss of appetite

-Additionally, you may need to stop taking certain medications or herbal supplements before the test.
+- However, you may need to stop taking certain medications or herbal supplements before the test.
 These medications may interfere with the test results.
-Talk to your doctor about your medications.
-Do not stop taking any of your medications before consulting with your doctor.

 Common medications that may affect the results of the lipase test include: